Chicago shootings spark calls for Rahm Emanuel to resign

 At a November 2017 city council meeting, the 25-year-old singer also raised concerns about a $95 million new police training academy to instruct police officers in the wake of a federal finding that they used excessive force against black residents.

-Chance the Rapper suggsted putting the money toward the city’s public schools and mental health programs instead.
+Chance the Rapper suggested putting the money toward the city’s public schools and mental health programs instead.
 The mayor reportedly walked out of the meeting not long before the rapper spoke.

 Rev. Gregory Livingston